ikuchmin/microservice/README.md

        apply(plugin: 'cuba')
        apply(plugin: 'ru.udya.microservice.microservice-plugin')
    ```

+5. Add appComponent microservice(this project) to your project

 5. Replace `CubaDeployment` with `MicroserviceCubaDeployment`.
 It is needed because
    deployment task must collect dependencies from appComponent and microservice